LaurentOngaro/obsidian-img_upload-plugin/README.md

 - This repository installs a Git pre-commit hook (via Husky) that runs the same CI checks as our GitHub Actions: it runs the e2e tests and builds the plugin.
 Commits will be blocked if tests or build fail.
 - To enable hooks locally, run `npm install` (this runs `husky install` via the `prepare` script).
 You can bypass pre-commit hooks with `git commit --no-verify` (not recommended).

----

-If you want, I can also add an example server snippet for signed uploads and automated tests for the clipboard handling.

 ## Testing (E2E)